Definition and characterization of supersmooth functions on superspace based on Fr\'echet-Grassmann algebra: The case with finite Grassmann generators

 \section{The case with finite Grassmann generators}

-To clarify the problem, we first gather results when the number ${\nogg}$ of Grassmann generators is finite, which are mainly treated by Vladimirov and Volovich \cite{VV83} and Boyer and Gitler \cite{BG84}, though the terminology is slightly modified from them.
+To clarify the problem, we first gather results when the number ${\nogg}$ of Grassmann generators is finite, i.e. the special case of Banach-Grassmann algebra, which are mainly treated by Vladimirov and Volovich \cite{VV83} and Boyer and Gitler~\cite{BG84}, though the terminology is slightly modified from them.